seud0nym/sigenergy2mqtt/README.md

   --modbus-dccharger-slave [SIGENERGY2MQTT_MODBUS_DCCHARGER_SLAVE]
                         The Sigenergy DC Charger Modbus Device ID (Slave ID).
   --modbus-readonly     Only publish read-only sensors to MQTT.
 Neither read-write or write-only sensors will be published if specified.
+  --modbus-no-remote-ems
+                        Do not publish any read-write sensors for remote Energy Management System (EMS) integration to MQTT.
+Ignored if --modbus-read-only is specified.
   --modbus-log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         Set the pymodbus log level.
 Valid values are: DEBUG, INFO, WARNING, ERROR or CRITICAL.
 Default is WARNING (warnings, errors and critical failures)
   --smartport-enabled   Enable interrogation of a third-party device for production data.